Meyer, Illinois: History

+Geography

 Meyer sits in a fertile flood plain along the east bank of the Mississippi River in northwestern Adams County.
 The river plays a significant role in the area's local economy.
 A large grain elevator lies to the south of the community.

 Less than a mile from Meyer is the Canton, Missouri ferry landing that connects the community with the state of Missouri.
 The ferry ceased operation in the spring of 2014.